snwh/computefreely/README.md

 # Compute Freely

-Compute Freely is a website that's meant to be a friendly place to start for the Free & Open Source Software and Linux curious.
+If you are curious for Free and Open Source Software and Linux Curious, then you areat correct place- Compute Freely is very amazing website which is very friendly place to start for Free and Open Source Software and Linux Curious.
 ## Copying & Reuse

-All original copy (written text) and images on this site are licensed under the Creative Commons Attribution-ShareAlike 4.0, unless otherwise noted.
+All original written text and images on this site are licensed under the Creative Commons Attribution-ShareAlike 4.0, unless otherwise noted.

 Any unique source code is free software, licensed under the terms of the Apache License v2.0, unless otherwise noted.
 Any non-unique elements (such as bundled JavaScript resources) are licensed under the terms of their accompanying licenses, or stated within their source code.